RePlay-DH/replay-dh-client/src/main/resources/bwfdm/replaydh/help/client-docu.md

 This is the default view of the client which provides basic features of the client to support a researcher's workflow.
 There it can be decided to switch on automatic worfklow tracking (which is a main benefit of Git) or to track the specified workspace on demand (which means manually by clicking the refresh button with the arrows forming a circle).
 It is also possible to open the specified worflow directory.

-## Basic functions of the RePlay-DH client
+## Basic functions of the RePlay-DH client {#basic-functions-of-the-replay-dh-client}

 ### Drag and Drop feature {#replaydh.wizard.addRecord.selectTarget}